 Image Credit: fast-growing-trees.com

-Florida is home of the Key Lime Pie, but ironically the tiny yellow fruit hasn’t grown here commercially for decades.
+Florida is home to the Key Lime Pie, but ironically the tiny yellow fruit hasn’t grown here commercially for decades.
 Groves were commercially grown in the Florida Keys, and the industry peaked in the 1920s until 1926 when a hurricane wiped out the groves.
 They were never replanted.
 While the largest commercial producer of key limes is now Mexico, there are still a lot of Florida homeowners who grow their own key lime trees.

 Key limes are different than Persian limes that are typically found at the grocery store.
 Key limes are smaller, roughly 1-2 inches in diameter.
 They are also round and yellow when mature.
 The peel is thin and smooth and the juice is more tart.